carloskiki/icondata/icondata_ch/README.md

 Icon data from the *Charm* library.
 Every icon is packaged as its own cargo feature to reduce build times.

-Visit this [repository](https://github.com/Carlosted/icondata) to see a list of available libraries.
+Visit this [repository](https://github.com/Carlosted/icondata) for in-depth information.

 ## Contributing